MV Galapagos Legend

-MV Galapagos Legend is a German-built cruise ship operated by GO Galapagos-Ecuador for cruises in the Galapagos Islands.
+MV Galapagos Legend is a German-built cruise ship that operates cruises in the Galapagos Islands.
+It is the only independent 100 passenger cruise liner in the archipelago that is locally owned in Ecuador and is not part of a large corporation.
 Earlier in its career as the MV Helgoland it served as a hospital ship during the Vietnam War from 1966 to 1971.

 History

 The ship was built in 1963 for the HADAG shipping company at the Howaldtswerke Hamburg AG shipyard as a sea-going ship and operated until 1965 on the Cuxhaven-Helgoland line.
 In this function, it replaced the Bunte Kuh (1957) and was replaced in 1966 by Alte Liebe.
 From 1963 to 1965, it was chartered several times outside of the summer season to Stena Line for service between Gothenburg and Frederikshavn and between Stockholm and Mariehamn.

 Vietnam War

 From 1966, HADAG chartered Helgoland to the German Red Cross, which, after extensive renovations, commissioned the ship on behalf of the West German government as a floating hospital, officially known as the Helgoland hospital ship, in South Vietnam.
 Helgoland had 150 beds for inpatient care, three operating theaters and four specialist departments (surgery, internal medicine, gynecology and radiology).
 The medical staff included 8 doctors, 4 medical technicians, 4 administrators and 18 nurses.
 The 30-strong crew consisted of captain, nautical officers, ship engineers, electricians, radio operators, carpenters, sailors and cooks.

 In order to ensure special protection as a civilian hospital in an armed conflict, an agreement was concluded between the West German and South Vietnamese governments on 18 May 1966 governing the operation of the hospital ship.
-The German Red Cross "dispatched a Red Cross hospital ship with civilian personnel in agreement with the government of the Republic of Vietnam " (Article 1).
+The German Red Cross "dispatched a Red Cross hospital ship with civilian personnel in agreement with the government of the Republic of Vietnam" (Article 1).
 The ship received a certificate from the South Vietnamese government, which classed it as a civil hospital within the meaning of Articles 18 to 20 of the IV Geneva Conventions of 1949 (Article 4, Paragraph 2); the Red Cross armbands and ID cards to be worn by the ship's personnel were stamped by the Republic of Vietnam (Art.
 12, Paragraph 2).
 The ship was marked with the Red Cross protection symbol and the staff wore the German Red Cross's official clothing during the service (Article 4, Paragraph 1); the ship was exempt from any searches or seizures (Article 4, Paragraph 3).
 Due to the fact that it was classified as a civilian hospital and not as a hospital ship (in accordance with Article 25 of the II Geneva Conventions), no notifications between the parties to the conflict were required.
 Nevertheless, the International Committee of the Red Cross formally informed the parties involved in the conflict about the ship's duties.